notcool100/astro-collaborative-whiteboard/database/README.md

 1. **Users**: User accounts, authentication, and profile information
 2. **Workspaces**: Organizational units containing multiple whiteboards
+3. **Workspace Members**: Users with access to workspaces and their roles
-3. **Whiteboards**: Individual drawing canvases with metadata
+4. **Whiteboards**: Individual drawing canvases with metadata
-4. **WhiteboardVersions**: Version history for whiteboards
+5. **Whiteboard Versions**: Version history for whiteboards
-5. **WhiteboardElements**: Individual elements within whiteboards
+6. **Whiteboard Elements**: Individual elements within whiteboards
-6. **CollaborationSessions**: Real-time collaboration tracking
+7. **Collaboration Sessions**: Real-time collaboration tracking
+8. **Activity Logs**: Audit trail of user actions

-For detailed schema definitions, see [database_schema.md](./schema/database_schema.md).
+For detailed schema definitions, see the [schema.sql](./schema/schema.sql) file.

 ## Key Technical Decisions

-### 1. Document Storage Strategy
+### 1. Data Storage Strategy

 Whiteboards are stored using a hybrid approach:
-- Metadata in the main whiteboard document
+- Metadata in the main whiteboards table
-- Elements stored in a separate collection for efficient access
+- Elements stored in a separate table for efficient access
-- Version history maintained in a dedicated collection
+- Version history maintained in a dedicated table
+- JSONB data type for flexible properties and metadata

 This approach balances performance with flexibility, allowing efficient loading of large whiteboards and supporting version history.

 ### 2. Real-time Data Synchronization

 Real-time collaboration is implemented using:
-- MongoDB change streams for data synchronization
+- PostgreSQL LISTEN/NOTIFY for data change notifications
 - Redis pub/sub for real-time messaging
 - WebSockets for client-server communication